gigalixir/gigalixir-cli/docs/source/main.rst

     feel that there is no longer much downside to this approach.
 All the headaches that came as a result of this decision are our responsibility to address and shouldn't affect you as a customer.
     In other words, you reap the benefits while we pay the cost, which is one of the ways we provide value.

+  - *How do I add worker processes?*

+    Heroku and others allow you to specify different types of processes under a single app such as workers that pull work from a queue.
+With Elixir, that is rarely needed since you can spawn asynchronous tasks within your application itself.
+Elixir and OTP provide all the tools you need to do this type of stuff among others.
+For more information, see `Background Jobs in Phoenix`_ which is an excellent blog post.
+If you really need to run an Redis-backed queue to process jobs, take a look at Exq, but consider `whether you really need Exq`_.

+.. _`Background Jobs in Phoenix`: http://blog.danielberkompas.com/2016/04/05/background-jobs-in-phoenix.html
+.. _`whether you really need Exq`: https://github.com/akira/exq#do-you-need-exq

+.. _`pricing`:

 Pricing Details
 ===============